Informational Interviewing Guide

 - Gain exposure to various jobs and different organizational cultures

-- Develop a professional network which will be helpful with a job search
+- Create a professional network aiding in the job search

 Setting Up the Interview

 Initial contact via email or phone should include: